 NEW: The book is now out in the US and Canada!
 You can get it on Amazon.com here.
 The book has 131 ratings on Good Reads with an average rating of 4.18 stars out of five.
-It has 53 reviews on Amazon.co.uk, 45 of them five star.
+It so far has 60 reviews on Amazon.co.uk, 49 of them five star.
+It was selected as a Times book of the year for 2013.

 When philosophy helped me through an emotional crisis in my late teens and early twenties, I became fascinated by how ideas invented over 2,000 years ago can still save lives today.
 I set out on a five-year journey to find out how people from all walks of life are using ancient philosophy to withstand crises, overcome adversity and build better lives.